instruqt/skeleton/README.md

-## Instruqt Repo Skeleton
+## Instruqt Skeleton

-This repository contains the basic directory structure and checks for storing your Instruqt tracks.
-The `.github` directory contains a series of GitHub workflows part of the Instruqt Developer Workflow.
+This repository contains a set of GitHub Actions workflows to manage the development of your Instruqt tracks.